-If your Magento installation has a hierarchy of websites, stores, or views, you can set the context, or “scope” of a configuration setting to apply to a specific part of the installation.
+If your Adobe Commerce or Magento Open Source installation has a hierarchy of websites, stores, or views, you can set the context, or “scope” of a configuration setting to apply to a specific part of the installation.
 The context of many database entities can also be assigned a specific scope to determine how it is used in the store hierarchy.
 To learn more, see: Product Scope and Price Scope.

 Unless the store is running in Single Store Mode, the scope of each configuration setting appears in small text below the field label.
 If your installation includes multiple websites, stores or views, you should always choose the Store View where the settings apply before making any changes.